On the discontinuity of the quantum Fisher information for quantum statistical models with parameter dependent rank: Non-regular case

 By analyzing the first term, where the sum runs over the kernel of the statistical model $\rho_\theta$, we observe

 as, by hypothesis, $\displaystyle \lim_{\theta \to \bar\theta} \lambda_m = 0$.
 The second term, by exploiting the orthogonality of the eigenstates of $\rho_\theta$, reads

 We are thus left with the following proposition: \begin{prop} The quantum Fisher information $\mathcal Q_\theta$ at $\theta=\bar \theta$ is continuous if both the speed $v=\lim_{\theta\to \bar \theta}\partial_\theta \lambda_m$ and the acceleration $a=\lim_{\theta\to \bar \theta}\partial_\theta^2 \lambda_m$ with which the eigenvalue $\lambda_m$ is vanishing are zero.
 Otherwise, if $v=0$ but $a\neq 0$, the discontinuity is equal to $\Delta \mathcal{Q}=2 a$ and if $v \neq 0$ there is a discontinuity of the second kind. \end{prop} The discontinuity of the QFI in variable-rank models have been addressed in \cite{Safranek2017a}, where in particular it was shown that the continuous version of the standard QFI is proportional to the Bures metric, i.e. \be \lim_{\theta \to \bar\theta} \mathcal{Q}_\theta =4 g_\theta \,. \ee This means that the Fisher-Bures metric can be exploited to evaluate the QFI only for regular models whereas for non regular ones this link is broken.
-In addition, as we pointed out above, the hypotheses at the basis of the derivation of the classical and quantum Cram\'er-Rao bounds do not hold for this kind of models, and consequently these bounds can be violated and are of no use in quantum metrology.
-To better describe this issue, in the next section we provide two quantum estimation problems falling into these models.
+In addition, as we pointed out above, the hypotheses at the basis of the derivation of the classical and quantum CRBs do not hold for this kind of models, and consequently these bounds can be violated and are of no use in quantum metrology.
+To better describe this issue, in the next section we provide two simple quantum estimation problems falling into this class of models.
 In both cases, we will show that the QFI is in fact discontinuous and, in turn, it is easy to construct an estimator with zero variance in the case $\theta=\bar\theta$.
+The existence of zero-variance estimators for non-regular models with parameter-dependent support is well-known in classical estimation~\cite{Akahira1995}.

+Finally, we mention that the continuity of the QFI as a functional of the operators $\rho$ and $\partial_\theta \rho$ has been studied~\cite{Rezakhani2015}.
+Our point of view, similarly to~\cite{Safranek2017a}, is to investigate discontinuities of the QFI as a function of the parameter itself, by assuming that $\rho$ and $\partial_\theta \rho$ are both continuous functions of $\theta$, also at the value $\bar\theta$.
+Nonetheless, the results of~\cite{Rezakhani2015} seem to be consistent with our findings.